IN MY OWN WORDS

 In 2017 I was awarded the permanent catering contract for a market research company of 100 employees.
 All throughout I was continuing to offer a private chef service for all types of functions but in particular dinner parties.
 I built up quite a substantial client list which included many celebrities.

 In 2020 with the coronavirus pandemic disrupting the hospitality industry, I was fortunate enough to land a few very regular private clients.
-As well as this, I started to share recipes via social media, in particular instagram, these have proven to be extremely popular and has seen my public profile grow quote significantly.
+As well as this, I started to share recipes via social media, in particular instagram, these have proven to be extremely popular and has seen my public profile grow quite significantly.
 Sharing my love of food with the masses gives me immense pleasure, hearing feedback from people that have enjoyed the result of following my recipes is what keeps driving me forward.

 My journey has been an interesting one over the last fourteen years.
 I could very easily hide away from my past, however I have seen the effects on other people that my story can have.
 Since 2016 I have been mentoring young people through the local youth offending teams.
 I have also been to share my story in various prisons in the UK and abroad.
 I am incredibly grateful to have been given a second chance in life.